Get Tech Tips

 This is why hand-washing, disposable gloves (regularly changed), and masks are effective at preventing the spread.
-In the USA we have not widely used respirator masks such as the N95, primarily because they are cumbersome and uncomfortable to wear all the time and, most of all, because there is a shortage for healthcare workers.
+In the USA, we have not widely used respirator masks such as the N95, primarily because they are cumbersome and uncomfortable to wear all the time and, most of all, because there is a shortage of them for healthcare workers.

-Either way, we know that quality masks like N95 are a best bet, but we need to save them for healthcare workers at this time.
+Either way, we know that quality masks like N95 are the best bet, but we need to save them for healthcare workers at this time.

-If you are using masks there is a lot of discussions as to how to sanitize them without disposing of them when there is short supply.
-This research cited by Stanford seems to show that 30-min in a 156°f oven is one of the better options.
+If you are using masks, there is a lot of discussion about how to sanitize them without disposing of them when there is a short supply.
+This research cited by Stanford seems to show that 30-min in a 156°F oven is one of the better options.

-Viruses are small… much smaller than dust, pollen, dander, bacteria and fungus.
-This means they may remain suspended in the air given the right conditions, and are hard to catch in typical air filters.
-But it isn’t as bleak as it may seem.
+Viruses are small—much smaller than dust, pollen, dander, bacteria, and fungus.
+That means they may remain suspended in the air given the right conditions and are hard to catch in typical air filters.
+But it isn't as bleak as it may seem.

 This article from Smart Air covers why many high MERV filters can still help significantly with viruses, even if the “holes” in the filter are larger than the size of the virus.

-Obviously, HEPA filtration is still the gold standard for the capture of tiny particles, but even HEPA captures really tiny particles via a phenomenon called diffusion.
+Obviously, HEPA filtration is still the gold standard for capturing tiny particles, but even HEPA captures really tiny particles via a phenomenon called diffusion.

-There are many papers and a lot of back-and-forth on how long the virus can survive in the air, and on various surfaces.
-The answer is, there is still a lot we don’t know; but we do know that it can survive in the air, but it appears unlikely that an infectious dose will travel all the way into the HVAC equipment and survive long enough to be a risk to HVAC professionals.
-This doesn’t mean we shouldn’t take precautions, such as wearing gloves, bagging filters, and even wearing masks while removing filters, but the risks do appear to be low even in worst-case scenarios like medical HVAC applications.
+There are many papers and a lot of back-and-forth on how long the virus can survive in the air and on various surfaces.
+The answer is that there is still a lot we don't know, but we do know that it can survive in the air, but it appears unlikely that an infectious dose will travel all the way into the HVAC equipment and survive long enough to be a risk to HVAC professionals.
+That doesn't mean we shouldn't take precautions, such as wearing gloves, bagging filters, and even wearing masks while removing filters.
+Nevertheless, risks do appear to be low, even in worst-case scenarios like medical HVAC applications.

-- People carry the virus, and in people is where it replicates and spreads not on surfaces
+- People carry the virus, and it replicates INSIDE the body; it does not grow or reproduce on surfaces.

-- Soap and detergent cleaners works well on viruses
+- Soap and detergent cleaners work well on viruses.

 Protecting Workers and Customers